ElWanderer/kOS_scripts/documentation/lib_orbit_readme.md

 #### `velAt(craft, universal_timestamp)`

-A wrapper around the kOS `VELOCITYAT` prediction function that returns the orbital velocity.
+A wrapper around the kOS `VELOCITYAT` prediction function that returns the orbital velocity vector for the input `craft` at the input `universal_timestamp`.

 #### `posAt(craft, universal_timestamp)`